lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 The 3 scope types:
 - global scope.
 Outside of any function/block.
 Variables declared here are accessible everywhere.
 - function scope.
 Variables declared here are only accessible inside the function.
 Also called local scope.
 Function declarations/expressions, arrow functions, all create their own scope.
 - block scope (es6).
 Anything between curly braces is a block.
-Variables declared inside a block are only accessible inside that block.
+Variables/functions declared inside a block are only accessible inside that block.
 Block scopes only apply to variables declared with `let` or `const`. "let and const variables are block scoped".
 Which means, if you declare a variable using `var` inside a block, it will still be accessible outside of the block, and be scoped to the current function, or to the global scope.

-Starting in ES6, all functions are now also block scoped, in strict mode.
+Starting in ES6, all functions are now also block scoped, in "strict mode".

 A scope can only look up in a scope chain, it will never have access to the variables of an inner scope.
 The scope chain only works upwards, not downward, nor sideways.